remkoj/content-cloud-webhooks/README.md

 ### IWebhookRouter

-This determines two things:

-1. Should the webhook execute at all?
-2. What URL should the webhook target?
+This calls all registered `IWebhookRoutingProfiles` serially.
+It returns the first one that returns something other than `null`, or `null` if none of them do.

+### IWebhookRoutingProfile

 The interface contains one method: `Route` which returns a `Uri`.

-The default implementation simply returns the setting of `WebhookMaster.Target` in all cases.
+The default implementation requires you to pass in a target `Uri` and allows you to set the following:

+* *IncludeTypes:* A list of content types that _should_ generate a webhook.
+* *ExcludeTypes:* A list of content types that _should not_ generate a webhook.
+* *IncludeActions:* A list of action strings that _should_ generate a webhook.
+* *ExcludeActions:* A list of action strings that _should not_ generate a webhook.

+The exclusions are primary -- if a type of action string is excluded, it will negate the webhook even if that type or action is included later.
+Inclusions are optional -- if they are not set, it's assumed that *everything* should generate a webhook.

 You can re-implement and return whatever URL you need based on the content, the operation, or any other criteria.